Names of some of the innocent & officers killed in vehicular police pursuit & police response call crashes:

 What went wrong?
 The mother of a teenage girl called the police, complaining that her daughter was driving the family car without permission.
 She told the police where they could find her daughter.
 Within seconds, the chase was on through a residential neighborhood dotted with two-way stop signs (a violation of the Chico police pursuit policy).
 The teen and the police ignored the stop signs even though intersecting streets had the right of way.
 At the intersection of the fifth stop sign, the teen T-boned the family van directly where Kristie was sitting.

 It took seven days for Kristie to die, but only a few hours for the teen to be sent home with her mother.
 She was not even arrested!
-Kristie died from a massive closed-brain injury, a crushed brain stem, and extensive swelling that caused her brain to rupture.
+Kristie died from a massive closed-head injury, a crushed brain stem, and extensive swelling that caused her brain to rupture.

 The first paragraph, beginning with "One minute . . ." is taken from an AP Wire Service news story.